Brighton Festival Chorus: Brighton Festival Youth Choir

 In 2002, BFC formed the Brighton Festival Youth Choir (BFYC) to give local schoolchildren the chance to perform choral music to a high standard.
 BFYC's first music director was Juliette Pochin and their first performance was a live performance on BBC Radio 3, and since then the choir has been in great demand.
 It has worked with acclaimed ensembles such as the RPO, LPO and Brodsky Quartet under such conductors as Richard Hickox, Jacques Mercier and James Morgan.

 Originally run and managed by the BFC, BFYC is now an independent choir and a separate registered charity, although it continues to receive both financial support and concert engagements from BFC.

-In January 2016, James Bingham will take over from Esther Jones as the new music director of BFYC.
+In January 2016, James Bingham took over from Esther Jones as the new music director of BFYC.
+The current musical director is Juliette Pochin.

 Repertoire

 BFC's repertoire includes all of the major choral works from the 18th to the 21st century.
 Notable works performed by the Chorus have included: